Planetary-Computers/autotab-starter/README.md

 Then, execute `make build-run figma_url=<figma_url> company_name=<company_name>`, replacing the placeholders after the equals sign with the actual values.
 Make sure to put figma_url and company_name in quotes.

-You can also run `make build-run-it` to run in headless mode inside the Docker container but interactively, which will allow you to run the script manually, set debug points etc. If you choose this, you will want to run `SEEDO_ENVIRONMENT=container python -m src.mockups_done <figma_url> <company_name>`.
+You can also run `make build-run-it` to run in headless mode inside the Docker container but interactively, which will allow you to run the script manually, set debug points etc. If you choose this, you will want to run `AUTOTAB_ENVIRONMENT=container python -m src.mockups_done <figma_url> <company_name>`.
 Make sure to put figma_url and company_name in quotes.

 ### Headless (remote)